SkyWork Airlines: Demise

 On 16 October 2017, the Swiss Federal Office of Civil Aviation (BAZL) announced it would terminate SkyWork's air operator's certificate after October if the airline failed to provide sufficient funds to operate the upcoming winter schedule.
 As the licence renewal did not take place until the end of the summer schedule, SkyWork Airlines was forced to cancel all flights for the first day of the winter schedule on 29 October 2017.
 On the same day, SkyWork had to extend the cancellation until 31 October.
 They also announced they had not yet found an investor to support the company and would continue the search.
 It was stated that base operations out of Bern Airport alone were not financially viable.
 Competitor Adria Airways announced that it would take over some metropolitan routes in the event of the airline's demise.

-On the evening of 29 August 2018, SkyWork Airlines declared bankruptcy after failed negotiations with a new investor.
+On the evening of 29 August 2018, SkyWork Airlines filed for bankruptcy after failed negotiations with a new investor.
 The airline ceased all operations and handed back its operating license to the authorities.